sb43/debrowser/README.md

 within your GO term query, you must use either the up+down dataset or the most varied dataset for the heatmap display.
-This will allow you to compare interesting clusters found within the the heatmap within our GO Term analysis section which will be discussed later within the materials.
+This will allow you to compare interesting clusters found within the heatmap within our GO Term analysis section which will be discussed later within the materials.

 ![*View of the interactive Heatmap.*](http://debrowser.umassmed.edu/imgs/debrowser_pics/figure_18.png "Interactive Heatmap")

 ![*Display of the PCA plot within DEBrowser.*](http://debrowser.umassmed.edu/imgs/debrowser_pics/figure_19.png "PCA")

-Prinicipal Component Analysis (PCA) is another excellent method of checking replicates (Figure 19).
+Principal Component Analysis (PCA) is another excellent method of checking replicates (Figure 19).
 PCA calculates the variance between all of the samples genes within your current comparison set and creates a two-dimensional graph to represent the proportion of variance explained in different components.
-Within the PCA plot section you can select the p-adjust value, fold change cut off value, which comparison set to use, which dataset to use, the height and width of the corresponding plots, as well as which prinicipal components to analyze by changing the appropriate values on the left menu.
+Within the PCA plot section you can select the p-adjust value, fold change cut off value, which comparison set to use, which dataset to use, the height and width of the corresponding plots, as well as which principal components to analyze by changing the appropriate values on the left menu.

 The next tab, 'GO Term', takes you to the ontology comparison portion of